Closed - application deadline: 30 September 2022

 - Building partnership with other health institutions at national and/or international level

-- Capacity building at national level, including training activities
+- Capacity building at national level, including through advanced training, education and e-learning activities.

 Eligible Institutions and Individuals